paulscherrerinstitute/tomorec/README.md

 will need to be converted to the HDF5 file format in order to be used in the included Tomorec analysis notebook.

-In the JupyterLab file browser, navigate to where you have cloned this repository and double click on the notebook for converting the .tif files to a single HDF5 file included in this repository:
+In the JupyterLab file browser (either running via JuptyerHub or your own docker image), navigate to where you have cloned this repository and double click on the notebook for converting the .tif files to a single HDF5 file included in this repository:
 ```bash
 jupyter-notebooks/proj2h5.ipynb
 ```